OpenBookPublishers/obp-gen-toc/README.md

            ./src/thoth_wrapper.py --doi $(doi)
 ```

-Make sure you store your Thoth credential in the env variables $THOTH_EMAIL and $THOTH_PWD.
+Make sure you store your Thoth credentials in the env variables $THOTH_EMAIL and $THOTH_PWD.

 ## Contributing